 Ecuadorian Chicken Stew click here for the recipe– Bren Herrera Blog – Nothing like adding a twist to your chicken meals with this Ecuadorian style dish.

-Venezuelan Chicha Rice Milk -This can serve as a dessert or appetizer.
+Venezuelan Chicha Rice Milk -This can be served as a dessert or appetizer.
 Click here for the recipe Bren Herrera Blog

 Pupusas from El Salvador – click here for the recipe–Three Many Cooks Blog I’ve never made pupasas but we used to have a Salvadorian neighbor who would share her yummy food with us.